MiamiOH-CSE274/Portfolio/README.md

 ----
 Possible sources of evidence (do one):

-* Select any of your labs or projects that uses dynamic memory, and explain how memory is managed.
-In particular, you must show that your program does not leak memory, and does not suffer from dangling pointers or out of bounds array access.
-This will probably require referring to your code, providing links.

-Though I have done this in my Queue_Lab I would like to work with this more, and understand it better before submitting this question.
-I could currently give a general answer from what we have learned, but I would like to get a better feel for it first.
 5 - Create collection classes using templates in C++
 ----
 Possible sources of evidence (do one):